 Under the heading financial reporting, Stefan Sieber examines the handling of company-specific key figures and which rules of play must be observed in order to maintain objectivity and comparability.
 And finally, Prof. Dr. Peter Leibfried explains how the Swiss GAAP FER reacts to the new rules of IFRS and US GAAP on revenue recognition.

 Swiss legislation only selectively touches upon group-related matters.
 As a consequence, the law of groups is strongly shaped by court decisions.
 In his article Jörg Kilchmann explains whether and if, under what conditions a parent company may be made liable for its subsidiary’s liabilities.

-Read more: Article by Jörg Kilchmann (in German)
+Read more: Article by Jörg Kilchmann (PDF, in German)

 The initiative “for protecting human rights and the environment” (Responsible Business Initiative) aims at establishing legally binding due diligence obligations for companies regarding human rights and the environment.
 Gabriel Meier presents an overview on the initiative’s context and its impact direction.

-Read more: Article by Gabriel Meier (in German)
+Read more: Article by Gabriel Meier (PDF, in German)

 Afterwards, Erich Herzog and Thomas Pletscher will explain economiesuisse’s take on the initiative.

 Read more: Article by Thomas Pletscher and Erich Herzog (PDF, in German)